-That means you should not crowd too many plants together and you might even want to remove some leaves so that air can flow better past the plants.
-Lollipopping cannabis plants can help keep humidity down and prevent fungal growth.
+It is also important to not crowd too many plants together and you might even want to remove some leaves so that air can flow better past the plants.
+Make sure you get the right sized grow tent for the number of plants you have.

 You should also always water during the daytime, so that the water has a chance to evaporate.
 Finally, make sure no leaves are touching the soil.
 Remove any leaves that come close.